Rape during the occupation of Germany: French troops

 French troops took part in the invasion of Germany, and France was assigned an occupation zone in Germany.
 Perry Biddiscombe quotes the original survey estimates that the French for instance committed "385 rapes in the Constance area; 600 in Bruchsal; and 500 in Freudenstadt."
-French Army soldiers were alleged to have committed widespread rape in the Höfingen District near Leonberg.
+French Goumiers were alleged to have committed widespread rape in the Höfingen district near Leonberg.
 Katz and Kaiser, though they mention rape, found no specific occurrences in either Höfingen or Leonberg compared to other towns.

 According to Norman Naimark, French Moroccan troops matched the behaviour of Soviet troops when it came to rape, in particular in the early occupation of Baden and Württemberg, provided the numbers are correct.

-German academic historians at Jena and Magdeburg contend that only France supported the children of her occupying armies resulted from the mass rape of German women.
+German academic historians at Jena and Magdeburg contend that only France supported the children of its occupying armies resulting from the mass rape of German women.
 In the four occupied zones, however, many children of German mothers were ignored their entire lives.
 Children of French troops were regarded as French citizens.
-At least 1,500 children in France and her colonies were given up for adoption.
+At least 1,500 children in France and its colonies were given up for adoption.
 Others never overcame the apparent flaw, while some "occupation children" gradually made their way in the divided society of Germany.